-Reporting Your Child's Appointment or Absence Ahead of Time
+Reporting Your Student's Appointment or Absence Ahead of Time

-- Call the school office or send a note on the day before or the day of the appointment.
+- Call the school office as soon as possible in the morning on the day of your student's absence.
+If you do not call the school by 9:30 A.M. and report the absence; the school messaging system, someone from the school, or the attendance officer may call.
+ParentSquare and Family Access can be used to notify the office of an absence. - Call the school office or send a note on the day before or the day of the appointment.
 This helps teachers plan for tests, homework, etc. The note should contain the date, the time, and the reason for the appointment/absence. - If your child has a slip from the dentist/doctor's office, please have your child drop it off at the office when your child returns to school. - We ask that you not keep a child out of school for the entire day for a doctor or dental appointment. - Please keep these appointments to a minimum.
 The best time to schedule appointments is toward the end of the day.